lucmoreau/ProvToolbox/README.md

 What is it?
 -----------

-ProvToolbox is a Java toolbox to create and convert W3C PROV representations between Java, PROV-XML, PROV-N, RDF, and PROV-JSON.
+ProvToolbox is a Java library to create and convert W3C PROV representations between Java, PROV-XML, PROV-N, RDF, and PROV-JSON.

 Continuous Integration
 ----------------------